Talita Bernardo

-Talita de Oliveira Neves Bernardo (born March 4, 1987) is a Brazilian mixed martial artist (MMA), currently competing in the bantamweight division of Invicta FC, where she is the current Invicta FC Bantamweight Champion.
+Talita de Oliveira Neves Bernardo (born March 4, 1987) is a Brazilian mixed martial artist (MMA), currently competing in the bantamweight division of Invicta FC, where she is the former Invicta FC Bantamweight Champion.
 She also had a stint in the UFC.

 Background

 Talita started training Brazilian jiu-jitsu (BJJ) at the age of 22, after she took up the challenge to fight a friend's BJJ student.
 She won the fight and transitioned into MMA five years later.

 Mixed martial arts career

 Early career

 Bernardo started her professional MMA career since 2015 and amassed a record of 5-1 before signed by UFC.

 Ultimate Fighting Championship

 Bernardo made her promotional debut on September 2, 2017 against Marion Reneau at UFC Fight Night: Volkov vs. Struve.
 She lost the fight via technical knockout in round three.

 Bernardo next fight came on January 14, 2018 at UFC Fight Night: Stephens vs. Choi against Irene Aldana.
 She lost the fight via unanimous decision.

 On October 27, Bernardo faced Sarah Moras at UFC Fight Night: Volkan vs. Smith.
 She won the fight via unanimous decision.

 Bernardo was scheduled to face Jessica-Rose Clark on May 11, 2019 at UFC 237.
 However, it was reported on April 3, 2019 Clark pulled out of the bout citing injury and she was replaced by newcomer Melissa Gatto.
 In turn, Gatto was pulled from the fight in the days leading up to the event and replaced by Viviane Araújo.
 Bernardo lost the fight via knockout in the third round.

 On March 19, 2020, it was reported that Bernardo was no longer part of the UFC's roster.